-A significant increase in cyber security and fraudulent events has been observed worldwide in 2020.
-The Bank has placed special focus on reviewing and strengthening its controls in that area and on offering extensive training to employees and customers on how to respond to fraudulent incidents to minimise possible losses.
+A siginificant increase in cyber security threats, including supply chain attacks, and fraudulent events has been observed worldwide in 2020 and 2021.
+The Bank has placed special focus on reviewing and improving effectiveness of relevant controls and on offering training to employees and customers on how to respond to fraudulent incidents to minimise possible losses.
+Further information about online security is on the Bank's website.

-7.3 Management
+7.3 Mitigation

 The Bank maintains an operational risk insurance covering loss events where insurance is deemed to be a cost-effective mitigation of operational risk.

 The insurance coverage limits financial loss caused by serious unexpected events or legal liabilities that occur despite other operational risk management procedures.
 The Bank's insurance also offers coverage for wrongful act claims brought solely against directors and officers of the Bank.